STARTTS is guided by a number of principles that inform our way of working with refugee clients.

 STARTTS offers a range of services that are capable of addressing impacts within and across these three areas.

-The individual refugee does not exist in a vacuum, but within the context of their family, social network, refugee community and the larger Australian society.
+The individual refugee does not exist in isolation, but within the context of their family, social network, refugee community and the larger Australian society.
 Trauma has impacts across all of these spheres; given this, STARTTS has a holistic and systemic approach addressing all five areas.